h-livv/tempest/README.md

 * Finite-difference spatial operators.
 Includes the gradient, laplacian, and upwind.

 4. **equations.py**
 * Contains the governing physical equations.
-Currently includes advection and wave propagation.
+Includes advection, wave propagation, and diffusion.

 5. **integrators.py**
 * Contains the integrators used to evolve the grid state over time.
-Currently includes Euler and RK4.
+Includes Euler, RK4, and Leapfrog.

 6. **visualizations.py**
 * Handles all visualization.